|

 👉

-But NATO has invaded Irak?
+But NATO has invaded Iraq?

 Bad actions in the past do not justify new, even worse, actions.
 The standard should be maintained and raised, not lowered.